EHO-Innovation-Lab/FHIRNorthCSharp/Readme.md

-# SampleFHIRApp
+# FHIR North 2018 C# Application

 Simple implementation of the Hl7 FHIR library in an ASP.NET Core MVC application.
+Project makes use of the FHIR library to interact with the Digital Health Immunization Repository(DHIR) and Digital Health Drug Repository(DHDR) lite services made available through eHealth Ontario.

 ## Getting Started

+###Before You Begin

 As this project was created in .NET Core, Visual Studio 2017 is required to run this project.

+###Downloading the Application

+The source code for this application can be found on the Innovation Lab code sharing repository at https://innovation-lab.ca/repository/ViewRepository?id=26902277-1107-4c7d-93b1-a5aa49c1b07d

+### Running the Application

 To send messages using this application, you will need to create an account on the innovation lab https://innovation-lab.ca/register/ to generate your unique sender identifier.